-a) Kindly explain whether you have entered into partnership agreement(s) the main features of such agreement(s) and whether the agreement(s) was developed with the local partner.

-SOSDA and SORADA worked closely with each other and we have good partnership with implementing humanitarian and development projects.
-We entered partnership agreement with our local partner "SOSDA".
+a) Kindly explain whether you have entered into partnership agreement(s), the main features of such agreement(s) and whether the agreement(s) were developed with the local partner.
+SOSDA and SORADA worked closely with each other and we have good partnership with our local partner "SOSDA".
 The partner should not be in the blacklist of UN and free from corruption and fraud.
 Should have good experience in humanitarian/project implementation and have good relationship and coordination with the local actors.
 The local partner should have legitimacy among the local communities and authority.